leto/mastering_dpow/README.md

 resilient against a datacenter outage or natural disaster in one geographical location.
-The algorithm NNs use require 13 notary nodes to come together and agree on what the latest Merkle root and other metadata that will be embedded into the Komodo and Bitcoin blockchains inside the OP\_RETURN data of a multisig transaction.
+The algorithm NNs use require 13 notary nodes to come together and agree on what the latest Merkle root and other metadata that will be embedded into the Hush and Bitcoin blockchains inside the OP\_RETURN data of a multisig transaction.
 This means that to take down the notarization process, to stop the data flow, one must attack and knock offline 52 different servers in diverse locations,  simultaneously.
-In this case, notarization data would stop flowing, but no "fake" or "incorrect" notarization data can be created, because the source code of Komodo has the public keys of notary nodes embedded inside.
+In this case, notarization data would stop flowing, but no "fake" or "incorrect" notarization data can be created, because the source code of Hush has the public keys of notary nodes embedded inside.

 Only notary nodes have the corresponding private keys to make transactions that the network will trust as valid notarizations.
 So DDoS attacks can only stop